ronamosa/ronamosa.github.io/website/docs/study/CKS/README.md

 ## Courses

-My main study material was [Kubernetes CKS 2021 Complete Course](https://www.udemy.com/share/103O5A3@tvmhKg4QOGimr2W3jgLP2nxMOL5LC86ZUnUdOdW74r7CnMjwY6XTOY7owUd6z63ALQ==/) by Kim Wüstkamp.
+My main study material was [Kubernetes CKS 2021 Complete Course](https://www.udemy.com/course/certified-kubernetes-security-specialist/)(link is updated 2023 course) by Kim Wüstkamp.
 Very good course and I would recommend it to get a good grasp of the topics for examination.

 At the end of the course I signed up for my CKS exam where you get 2 x [killer.sh](https://killer.sh) simulators included in the CKS exam purchase.
 I completed both of these.